Robust Routing in Interdependent Networks: Introduction

 \texttt{Single-path routing:} Compute the probability that a specified path fails.
 Obtain the most reliable path between a source-destination pair.

 \texttt{Diverse routing:} Compute the probability that two specified paths both fail.
 Obtain the pair of most reliable paths between a source-destination pair.

 By generalizing the concept of disjoint paths to interdependent networks, we characterize the level of disjointness between two paths to study diverse routing.
 In contrast to the classical shared risk group model where a node fails if its risk occurs, in interdependent networks a node fails if a combination of risks occur.
 In view of this, our methods extend the shared risk group model.
 To the best of our knowledge, this paper is the first to study the robust routing problem in interdependent networks.
+A preliminary version of this paper appeared in \cite{zhang2017robust}.

 The rest of the paper is organized as follows.
 In Section \ref{sc:model}, we state our model for interdependent networks and failures.
 In Section \ref{sc:single}, we prove the complexity, and develop approximation algorithms to compute the path failure probability.
 In Section \ref{sc:search}, we develop algorithms to find the most reliable path between a pair of nodes.
 In Section \ref{sc:pair}, we study the diverse routing problem in interdependent networks, and find a pair of reliable paths whose failure probability is minimized.
 Section \ref{sc:numerical} provides numerical results.
 Finally, Section \ref{sc:conclusion} concludes the paper.